digidem/multi-core-indexer/README.md

 ### indexer.unlink()

 Unlink all index files.

-This should only be called after `close()` has resolved.
+This should only be called after `close()` has resolved, and rejects if not.

 ### indexer.on('index-state', onState)